dotnetappdevni/BookManager/README.md

   "password": "Test12345!@"
 }
 ```

-Note: Do NOT forget that if you do register a new user u need to
+Note: Do NOT forget that if you do register a new user,
-configure a smtp server via app settings or use
+you need to configure an SMTP server via app settings or use my live one.
-paper cut as recommended above as you need to verify the
-activation link.

-While not part of the assignment I hosted it online here on
-my own hosting.
+While not part of the assignment, I hosted it online here on my own hosting.

 <h2>Demo Live URL</h2>

-Just to prove am capable of deploying to a server enviorment.
+Just to prove I am capable of deploying to a server environment.

 [https://api-edt.dotnetappdevni.com/swagger/index.html](https://api-edt.dotnetappdevni.com/swagger/index.html)